-- Cost of attendance (COA): The cost of attendance is an estimate of how much you’ll have to pay to attend college, inclusive of tuition, books, dining and more.
+- Cost of attendance (COA): The cost of attendance estimates how much you’ll have to pay to attend college, including tuition, books, dining and more.
 Every school has a different COA.

 - Your enrollment: Your enrollment plans will impact your potential aid amount.
 If you plan to enroll for a full academic year, you’ll be awarded more than if you enroll for only one semester.

 The maximum Pell Grant amount can change yearly.
-For the 2021-22 award year, the maximum Pell Grant award amount is $6,495, and the minimum is $650.
-The maximum amount you’re eligible to receive will fall somewhere within that range.
+For the 2022-23 award year, the maximum Pell Grant award amount is $6,895, and the minimum is $692.
+The maximum amount you’re eligible to receive will fall within that range.

-The maximum amount you’re eligible to receive in a given year is known as a “scheduled award.”
-In some scenarios, you won’t use your full scheduled award — for instance, if you enroll with half-time status, you may receive only 50 percent of your scheduled award.
+The maximum amount you can receive in a given year is known as a “scheduled award.”
+In some scenarios, you won’t use your full scheduled award.
+For instance, if you enroll with half-time status, you may receive only 50 percent of your scheduled award.
 You may also be eligible to receive up to 150 percent of your scheduled award if you attend full time for three semesters rather than the standard two.